(1) Guidelines for the Resolution of Faculty Grievances

 vii.
 Following receipt of the report, the Dean may:

-a) Dismiss the panel and take whatever action, if any, he or she believes the report warrants and so advise the grievant and respondent; or
+a) Dismiss the panel and take whatever action, if any, the Dean believes the report warrants and so advise the grievant and respondent; or

 b) Ask the panel to consider the matter further.
-Upon completion of the review by the panel, the Dean will take whatever action, if any, he or she believes the report warrants and so inform the grievant and the respondent.
+Upon completion of the review by the panel, the Dean will take whatever action, if any, the Dean believes the report warrants and so inform the grievant and the respondent.

 The final action by the Dean completes the grievance procedure in the Faculty of Arts and Sciences.

 For more information on the FAS Grievance Procedures, please contact the Secretary of the Faculty at email@example.com.

 The Commission of Inquiry serves as a clearing house for inquiries or complaints brought to it by members of the Faculty or of the student bodies of Harvard College or the Graduate School of Arts and Sciences.
 It consists of three faculty members and two students.

 Complaints or inquiries should be addressed to the Commission of Inquiry c/o the Secretary of the Faculty at firstname.lastname@example.org.
 The Commission will then direct the complaint or query to the appropriate agency of the Faculty of Arts and Sciences.
 If such an agency does not exist, the Commission will attempt to aid in resolving the matter.
 The Commission is sometimes instrumental in establishing a new agency for handling recurrent issues.
 Although the Commission has no power to make rulings, it can play an advocacy role in pressing for the resolution of issues.